groupworksmedia/groupworks/who-we-are.md

 # Who We Are

-Flavour was founded by Michael Kir, a passionate entrepreneur and experienced corporate finance advisor with a vision to revolutionize the fashion industry.
-With a background in accounting, forensic investigations, and financial management, Michael brings a unique perspective to the world of bespoke high-tech knitting.
+Flavournomics was founded by Michael Kir, a passionate entrepreneur.

 Michael's journey began with earning a First Class Honours degree in BSc Accounting from the University of Westminster.
 He further enhanced his skills by completing the ACCA Strategic Professional Level and becoming an Associate of the Chartered Institute for Securities & Investment (ACSI) with a Corporate Finance Certificate.